 We have systems for either a 12V or 24V aircraft.

 5. Where should the coils and controller mount?

 The coils are designed to mount on the engine side of the fire wall.
 The controller is designed for the cabin side - cool side.
-The MAP sensor can be mounted with the controller.
+The MAP sensor is designed for cabin side installation as well.

-6. Is a back-up battery required if I run two EIS units?
+6. EXPERIMENTAL ONLY!
+Is a back-up battery required if I run two EIS units?

 7. What spark plugs do you recommend?
 Do you recommend automotive spark plugs?

 Certified Installations: Only aircraft plugs may be used.
 Electroair makes a line of spark plugs that are pre-gapped to the correct dimension and are approved for use with our systems.

 Experimental Installations: You may use either the aircraft or automotive spark plugs.
 However, we recommend with aircraft engines to use aircraft plugs.
 Care and caution must be exercised when evaluating automotive spark plugs for experimental aircraft.
 For automotive plugs, verify that the plug’s heat range is appropriate, and whether or not it will fit in the engine.
 Failure to do so could result in severe damage to the engine.